MT. CLAY

 The road to the tower is called Angelino Road, named after Frank Angelino who worked for the Forest Commission and worked on the tower for approx. 30 years.

-Above information and 3 photos supplied by Reg Cottier
+Above information and 3 photos supplied by Reg Cottier in 1999

 Please click on thumbnails for enlargements